COMPASS Assessment -- Computer-Adaptive Placement Assessment and Support Services

 Evening COMPASS Testing on Main Campus: Once a month, the Testing Center will administer an evening session of the COMPASS assessment at the Main Campus Testing Center.
 Evening sessions will start promptly at 5:30 pm and end by 8:00 pm.
 Evening sessions will only be held on the evening dates listed on the Testing Schedule.
 To access the Ellington Building, examinees must enter through the front center door that faces Drane Street.
 The doors to the Ellington Building will lock after normal business hours, so it is critical that examinees arrive on time.
 If an examinee is late and the doors are locked, the examinee must reschedule.
 Due to Business Office hours, fee-based tests, including ACT challenges and COMPASS retests, cannot be administered during evening sessions.
 To schedule an appointment for an evening session, examinees may sign up online by clicking the registration link at the top of this screen, by telephone at (931) 221-6269, or in person at the Ellington Building, Room 202.

 During peak times on Main Campus, parking availability in the area around the Ellington Building can be limited.
-The Testing Center strongly encourages examinees to obtain a visitor parking permit.
-Visitor parking permits are issued by public safety/campus police at the Shasteen Building behind the football stadium.
+Visitors are required by campus police to have parking passes.
+To request a parking pass, please contact the Testing Center by e-mail at firstname.lastname@example.org or call (931) 221-6269 and one can be e-mailed to you in advance.
 If you are unfamiliar with campus, please click on the following link to access a Campus Map.
-Please allow adequate time to acquire parking prior to your scheduled test time.

 Fort Campbell Visitor Passes